kdwinter/vfio-setup/README.md

 $ sudo usermod -a -G kvm <username>
 ```

-### Allow your user to run "ip", "brctl", and "nice" commands with sudo without prompting password:
+### Allow your user to run "ip" and "brctl" commands with sudo without prompting password:

 ```
 $ visudo